yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Appendix-A.md

     ![The Create Web App Review and Create tab is displayed.](media/create-web-app-review-and-create-tab.png "Create Web App Review and Create tab")

-6. It will take a few minutes for the Wep App creation to complete.
+6. It will take a few minutes for the Web App creation to complete.
 You can move on to the next task while you wait.

 ## Task 8: Create an Azure Blob Storage account